 The easement also guarantees that the Olguin Ranch will remain undeveloped and part of a unique Colorado landscape defined by its scenic views, working ranches and family farms.

 WRC purchased the ranch from the Olguin Family in 2016 as part of its larger effort to conserve land along the upper Rio Grande and its tributaries.
-WRC then partnered with RiGHT to place a conservation easement on the property and successfully finalized it last week.
+WRC then partnered with RiGHT to place a conservation easement on the property and successfully finalized it in early 2020.

 The location of the Olguin Ranch makes the property especially important.
 It lies near the confluence of the San Luis Valley’s two major rivers, the Conejos and the Rio Grande and within the Rio Grande Natural Area.
 It is just downstream of the Alamosa National Wildlife Refuge, upstream of New Mexico’s Rio Grande Wild and Scenic River corridor, and east of the Bureau of Land Management’s McIntyre-Simpson Wetlands Area.